Do You Know All Your Options?

 1. Resolving Conflict: Unilateral Decision

 No, we’re not giving in, that’s it’.
-We’ve all heard the stories of a big brand and a supermarket getting to the point where one has made a decision to delist the product or stop supply of the product until the other party yields.
+We’ve all heard the stories of a big brand and a supermarket getting to the point where one has decided to delist the product or stop the supply of the product until the other party yields.

 - Advantage: Shows strength and resolve.

 - Disadvantage: The other party may call your bluff and it is not good for long-term relationships.

 ‘It’s a no-brainer, you should do it’.
 Persuading someone to do something that they may not want to do is undoubtedly a skill that can be learnt- see our guide on Influencing Skills.
 To illustrate, some top tips from the experts are 1.
 Actively listen to their point, 2.
 Find common ground, and 3.
 Use the power of ‘because’.

 - Advantage: It’s free.

 - Disadvantage: Success is usually low unless you are a persuasive master!